Whisky-App/Whisky/README.md

 # FAQ

-### Do I need macOS Sonoma?

-Yes, you do.

-### Do I need to pay for the macOS beta?

-No, you do not, just log into the Apple developer website, and the download should appear in settings.

 ### The direct download link for the toolkit doesn't work

 Make sure you're logged in to the Apple Developer website.
 If it still won't work use an [indirect link](https://developer.apple.com/download/all/?q=porting).